AdobeDocs/campaign-standard.en/help/channels/using/getting-started-with-transactional-msg.md

 * Add the transactional messages to the global delivery reporting.
 * Leverage the transactional messages in the customer journey.

-For example, you can use this type of message when contacting your customers after they abandon their cart on your website, to encourage them to proceed with their purchase.
+For example, you can use this type of messages when contacting your customers after they abandon their cart on your website, to encourage them to proceed with their purchase.
 Doing this, you can more easily personalize your message with direct access to all the information from your profile database, apply marketing rules and include this message to the global customer journey and reporting for a better view on your customer behavior.

 The message type is defined when configuring the event that will be transformed into a transactional message.
 See the [Event-based transactional messages](../../channels/using/configuring-transactional-event.md#event-based-transactional-messages) and [Profile-based transactional messages](../../channels/using/configuring-transactional-event.md#profile-based-transactional-messages) configuration sections.

 ## Key steps {#key-steps}

-The main steps when creating and managing personalized transactional messages in Adobe Campaign are summarized in the chart below.
+The main steps when creating and managing personalized transactional messages in Adobe Campaign are summarized in the schema below.

 ![](assets/message-center-overview.png)